VDIGPKU/A-quadrilateral-scene-text-detector/README.md

 ```

-Change dataset to "coco" or 'vg' if you want to train on COCO or Visual Genome.

 ## Test

 If you want to evlauate the detection performance of a pre-trained vgg16 model on pascal_voc test set, simply run